 In September 2006 a special class for children with autism was opened in our school.
-With an initial enrolment number of two children, the Unit now caters for 24 children in four classes.
+With an initial enrolment number of two children, the Unit now caters for 30 children in five classes.

 The unit is known as An Cuan the Irish for “the harbour” where we provide the children with a secure and safe educational environment.
 It was named in memory of our late colleague, Josephine Healy.

 The unit now has five special classes:

 Class One: Múinteoir Liz

 Class Two: Múinteoir Eoin

 Class Two: Muinteoir Nessa